 Include a link to connect your applicants to your application forms on your recruiting interface (see Better Impact instructions Links for Website and Email)

-Adding/Removing Administrators to Better Impact
+Adding/Removing Better Impact Administrators

 All administrative access to Better Impact must be requested from the Risk Management & Insurance (RMI) department.
 The following details the requirements to support the request and where to send it.